 Reform Initiated

-The name of the committee has remained unchanged, "Selection Committee"; however, in the Anti-Corruption Commission (Amendment) Ordinance, 2025, this reform proposal has been partially incorporated through amendments to Section 7 of the Anti-Corruption Commission Act, 2004.
+As per Article 93(2) of the Constitution of the People’s Republic of Bangladesh, the Anti-Corruption Commission (Amendment) Ordinance, 2025 ceased to have legal effect on 11 April 2026, as it was not approved by Parliament within 30 days of the first sitting of the 13th National Parliament on 12 March 2026.
+The name of the committee had remained unchanged as the “Selection Committee”; however, under the Anti-Corruption Commission (Amendment) Ordinance, 2025, this reform proposal had been partially incorporated through amendments to Section 7 of the Anti-Corruption Commission Act, 2004.

 Observation